galaddirie/nyc_arrest_data/README.md

 | AMERICAN INDIAN/ALASKAN NATIVE | 0.002204 | 11050 |
 | OTHER | 0.000272 | 1363 |

-The experience people have with Police enforcement vary wildly, but ethnicity and race is far to often a factor in that experience.
-There is a large disparity and inequality in policing presence, incarceration rates, police brutality, etc. in the United States.
-This essay will look specifically at arrests in the state of New York from 2006-2019 and will identify biases and why minorities are disproportionately arrested more per capita, specifically black people.
-In New York, the population estimation from the U.S. Census Bureau (2019) are 69.6%-Whites, 17.6%-Black, 19.3%-Hispanic, 9.0%-Asian.
-The NYPD&#39;s Historic arrest Data black people comprise 48% of all arrests, while white individuals make up 12%.

 Despite being 17.6% of the population, black people were arrested four times more often, adjusting for population, in this period black people had arrest per capita (BLACK: 0.71, WHITE: 0.044) 16 times larger than white people.